gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 ## Hint

-You can check my other article where I implemented my own Scaffold widget in order to add expandable menu with a custom actions:
+You can check my other article, where I implemented my own Scaffold widget in order to add expandable menu with custom actions:

 https://www.gladimdim.org/flutter-creating-custom-scaffold-with-app-bar-ck5i9mtz703jgqps1qlf2tq27 .
 Check the AppBarObject implementation and usage.